alextazin/DiagramClassifier/README.md

 # Class Diagram Classifier 1.0

 This application allows to classifiy ArgoUML class diagrams represented in XMI 1.2 format.
-The current version supports four basic pattern diagrams.
+The current version supports four basic template diagrams.
 The images of these diagrams can be found in the doc directory for reference.
-The basic pattern diagrams cannot be specified as input.
+The basic template diagrams cannot be specified as input.
 Rather the E-graphs representing these diagrams are generated in the code.
-The basic patterns support the following class diagram concepts: class, generalization, binary association, association end, association end multiplicity, association end navigable property, data type (for representing primitive data types),
+The basic templates support the following class diagram concepts: class, generalization, binary association, association end, association end multiplicity, association end navigable property, data type (for representing primitive data types),